Smart Green: Your Garden on the Palm of the Hand

 • Botanical gamification: Educational missions to identify species in urban parks.

-• Professional Certification: Courses endorsed by international botanical societies.
+• Professional certification: Courses endorsed by international botanical societies.

 Methodological Guide: Green Digital Transformation in 7 Steps